- State Highway Patrol

 The North Carolina State Highway Patrol's primary mission is to reduce collisions and make the highways of North Carolina as safe as possible.

-The State Highway Patrol has more than 1,600 troopers who cover 78,000 miles of North Carolina roadways, more than any other state except Texas.
+The State Highway Patrol has fewer than 1,600 troopers who cover 78,000 miles of North Carolina roadways -- more than any other state except Texas.
 In addition to enforcing the state's traffic laws, State troopers also guide traffic during hurricane evacuations, re-route traffic around hazardous chemical spills, and they stand ready, should any act of terrorism occur.

 Become a North Carolina State Trooper

 The N.C.
-State Highway Patrol has 2,340 employees including state troopers, telecommunicators, radio engineers and civilian staff.
+State Highway Patrol has 2,340 employees including State Troopers, telecommunicators, radio engineers and civilian staff.
+The North Carolina State Highway Patrol offers a career opportunity to qualified people seeking employment in public services and law enforcement.

-Applications for the 141st and 142nd Highway Patrol Basic Schools will begin being accepted today, Friday 2 October 2015.
-The 141st (Fast Track) Basic School is scheduled to begin on Sunday, August 7 through November 18, 2016.
-The 142nd scheduled to begin on Sunday, January 15 through August 11, 2017.
+Applications for the 140th and 141st Highway Patrol Basic Schools are currently being accepted.
+The 140th (Fast Track) Basic School is scheduled to begin on Sunday, Aug.
+7 through Nov.
+18, 2016.
+The 141st (traditional) Basic School is scheduled to begin on Sunday, Jan.
+15 through Aug.
+11, 2017.

 2014 N.C.
 Highway Fatality Total: 913